Page Title

 When must you stand up for yourself?
 Or even stand up for others?
 Are “four legs good and two legs bad…or better?”

 Extensive study has been done for decades about the themes and depth of the classic novel Animal Farm.
 Now, we have a chance to really dive into the meaning of George Orwell's writing to debate and explore the relevant arguments within.
 We will read the book and clarify its historical/allegorical connection with the Russian Revolution of 1917 (maybe even extending to current events relevance).
-Then we will study the character motivations, desires, struggles and impact on the overall story arc.
-This background work will be weaved with the basics about effective debate skills and lead to what should be spirited, fun debates!
+Then, we will study the character's motivations, desires, struggles, and impact on the overall story arc.
+This background work will be weaved with the basics of effective debate skills and lead to what should be spirited, fun debates!

 So…what kind of animal are YOU?